 I need you to know I’m a trained killer (this gYM character isn’t to be trifled with)

 This person will 100% make it known that they practice a martial arts.
+They’re too busy getting your attention than wanting to learn how to train harder in the gym.
 Keep an eye out for special punches and kicks being thrown at the mirror.
 If you so much as catch this person’s eye during a spinning back kick, he’ll have you signing up for Taekwondo lessons in no time.

 The Hawk